psycoderx/extended_lemon/README.md

 address space.
 The first half is the random access memory, the second - read-only memory.

-Why you cannot create a file then 32KB?
+Why you cannot create a file less than 32KB?
 Because the last 8 bytes contain interrupt addresses, including of course the reset interrupt address.
 That address is needed for the XL to found the first instruction byte to execute.